tuckthomas/ALS-FTD-Dashboard/README.md

 - `Text Classification` - To interpret the various Intervention fields and classify whether a drug/treatment intervention is occuring (i.e., the hypothesis).
 If the class returned is 'entailment' (i.e., hypothesis is true), then the database updates the record's custom added field, 'DRUG_INTERVENTION', as 'TRUE'.
 - `Summarization` - To interpret and summarize Eligibility Criteria Descrptions and output in a consistent, reader-friendly format.

+## Initial LLM Test Data
+- I am currently actively testing the Gemma IT 2b by having it provide me two separate JSON lists of inclusion and exclusion criteria when providing the AI with the eligibility_description (text field).

 # Public API
 To allow others to easily obtain and customize the same dataset built here, I have chosen Django Ninja API.
 Currently, only a single API end-point is created.
 However, at a later date in the near future, additional API end-points will be created.